 You can spend a career honing your leadership skills and deciphering leadership approaches touted by the latest experts and theorists.
-You’ll undoubtedly spend days participating in leadership programs.
+You’ll undoubtedly spend days learning about the qualities that make a good leader while participating in leadership programs.
 As a young professional all that will come.
 But what about today?
 What can you do right now to become a more effective leader?

-You may be kicking some serious ass around the office, but to what degree is leadership part of your day-to-day?
+You may be doing a great job in your current role, but to what degree is leadership part of your day-to-day?
 It’s an important consideration.
-If you’re an individual contributor leadership may not even be on your radar because it’s not an expectation of your role.
+If you’re an individual contributor, leadership may not even be on your radar because it’s not an expectation of your position at work.
 If you’re a team lead or manager with direct reports, you may be so busy managing that you have little time for leading.
-If you want to learn more about feminist leadership in the workplace before doing this activity this article by Carmen Rios is one of the best I've read.
+You may want to learn more about feminist leadership and the qualities of great leaders before you complete this activity.

 Whatever your role or title you can demonstrate leadership behaviors through personal awareness and focus.
 And you can start right here, right now.
 Give me 10 minutes or maybe 15.
 Let's do it.